Tedezed/dummy-http-server/README.md

   }

   lifecycle {
-    # ⚠️ Ignore the image for the first deploy
+    # ⚠️ Ignore the image for the following CI deployments
     ignore_changes = [
       template[0].containers[0].image
     ]